Radinax/React-Personal-Blog-Gatsby/src/pages/6-second-project/index.md

 > **Object.keys(Obj)**  takes an object (Obj) and returns an array with its keys.
 > **Object.values(Obj)**  takes an object (Obj) and returns an array with its values.

-We will work with these a lot in our career as React Developers so its crucial to understand how to use them.
+We will work with these a lot in our career as React Developers so it's crucial to understand how to use them.
 Lets check line by line what we're doing:

     Object.keys(lines).map((c, ci) => {